 The aim of this course is to develop students knowledge on more technical aspects of modern theory of asset pricing, portfolio theory, and derivatives pricing.
-It is a follow-up for Asset Pricing I. We will cover stochastic calculus and its implication in finance, and financial market frictions.
+It is a follow-up for Asset Pricing.
+We will cover stochastic calculus and its implication in finance.

 We will introduce students to the modern advance theory of asset pricing and portfolio theory and its application.
-We will also cover financial market imperfections and its implication in asset pricing.
 Students will learn how to price derivatives using modern financial language.

 - A good understanding of stochastic calculus and Wiener process

 - Fluency in applying various methods in pricing derivatives

 - A basic knowledge of complete markets and equilibrium asset pricing

 - Well understanding of potential financial market frictions and their implication on asset prices